naveedausaf/flowmazondotnet/README.md

   - Playwright configuration is in [`flowmazonfrontend/playwright.config.ts`](flowmazonfrontend/playwright.config.ts).
 The only relevant bits of configuration are that `baseURL` is set to the Next.js app URL exposed by Docker Compose setup and, since the app could always be running when Playwright tests are launched, `webServer` is set to `undefined` (i.e. should not be started by Playwright before running tests).

-- **Notes about `dockercompose.env`:**
+- **Notes about `compose.env`:**

-  1. The default name for fiel that Docker Compose loads environment variables/config data from is `.env`.
+  1. The default name for file that Docker Compose loads environment variables/config data from is `.env`.
 This is also the default name for config file used by many other tools including Next.js.
-To prevent accidental loading of this file by some other library or tool, I have named it `dockercompose.env` instead.
-In scripts in which `docker compose up` command is used, I specify this as the env file using parameter `--env-file dockercompose.env`.
+To prevent accidental loading of this file by some other library or tool, I have named it `compose.env` instead.
+In scripts in which `docker compose up` command is used, I specify this as the env file using parameter `--env-file compose.env`.

   2. There are [several ways](https://docs.docker.com/compose/how-tos/environment-variables/set-environment-variables/) to store/load configuration data when using Docker Compose. **In order to keep connection string to the database and other development-time secrets out of the repo,** I had several options, including using a main `.env` file and another, say `dockersecrets.env` file stored in the same folder where .NET User Secret Manager stores the user secrets file for flowmazonapi.
 The solution I have gone for seems to me to be the simplest:

-     - store secrets like connection string to the PGSQL container in the same `dockercompose.env` file in solution root in which non-secret config key/value pairs are stored.
+     - store secrets like connection string to the PGSQL container in the same `compose.env` file in solution root in which non-secret config key/value pairs are stored.
      - Keep this file, and any other `.env` files, out of the repo by adding `.env` to `.gitignore`
-     - Provide `dockercompose.env.template` with all non-secret values pre-filled and comments to indicate which secrets' value should be provided by the developer.
+     - Provide `compose.env.template` with all non-secret values pre-filled and comments to indicate which secrets' value should be provided by the developer.
 Use of this file is also documented here in this README.

   3. Docker Compose recommends that secrets be provided to contianers [in a specific way, using `secrets` section in Docker compose file](https://docs.docker.com/compose/how-tos/use-secrets/).
 However, I am only using Docker Compose locally and therefore have not done so.

+- **To connect to the database container** e.g. to troubleshoot a failed test, use username `postgres` and the password you set as value of `POSTGRES_DB` key in `compose.env`.
+Hostname would be `localhost:<mapped local port for flowmazondb service in compose.yaml>`.

 ### Environment 5: Manual Execution of a Playwright test